Do I have a personal injury claim?

 Working out how long you have to claim for a road accident or accident at work is usually straightforward.
 This is because the date of the accident and the start of the injury symptoms usually coincide.

-A claim could, however, relate to an illness or other health condition that developed over a period of time (such as carpal tunnel) or where the date of exposure to the cause is not known (such as for asbestos-related disease).
+A claim could, however, relate to an illness or other health condition that developed over a period of time (such as carpal tunnel syndrome or noise induced hearing loss) or where the date of exposure to the cause is not known (such as for asbestos-related disease).

 Time limits for child injury claims

-A compensation claim can be made on behalf of a child at any time up to their 18th birthday.
+A compensation claim can be made on behalf of a child by a litigation friend at any time up to their 18th birthday.

 Can I really claim right up to the 3 year limit?